|

 ~~ Lauryn Hill

 This lineage traces its sacred origins to the false prophets of Alan Turing and cuts right down to Y Combinator.
-It is instructive to compare that (lineage) now to the perfectly straight line traced from Kabir to Gandhi, and the adult mind will instinctively appreciate why the monkey is a bit perplexed, and frankly put off.
+It is instructive to compare that (lineage) now to the perfectly straight line traced from Kabir to Gandhi: the adult mind will instinctively appreciate why the monkey is a bit perplexed, and frankly put off.
 For, it certainly expected better of mankind even though mankind itself seems to have lost that capacity to believe that it has been designed to aim for something nobler and more enlightened.

-Mr. Monkey may also be surely amused (that) what has overcome mankind that it revels in creating a replica for what it can do for itself quite well: not only that, what it certainly needs to do so only by itself and for itself.
-It has been a distinguishing mark of mankind that reading, writing, thinking and reflecting are what sets apart this creation of God's:
+Mr. Monkey may also be surely amused of what has overcome mankind that it revels in creating a replica for what it can do for itself quite well: not only that, what it certainly needs to do so only by itself and for itself.
+It has been always a distinguishing mark of mankind that reading, writing, thinking and reflecting are what sets apart this creation of God's:

 Remember, when your Lord said to the angels: